 Cheap flights: I’d recommend searching through eDreams.net.
 They scan tons of different travel discount sites and feature special flight deals.

-Hotel Deals: My top choice is probably Priceline.com —I’ve found some insanely cheap (beautiful) hotels.
-Other sites I check are Expedia.com and the Hilton (for points).
+Hotel Deals: My top choice is probably Expedia.com —I’ve found some insanely cheap (beautiful) hotels.
 If you’re looking to avoid hotels and go the hostel route, I recommend checking out Hostelworld – there are plenty of options in Bruges!
 My personal hostel recommendation is Lybeer’s Traveller’s Hostel.
 I stayed in a private room for only ~$35 a night, and enjoyed the awesome location, friendly bar downstairs, and terrace upstairs.
-If you’re traveling with friends, another good option here is to do an Airbnb.
-(Use my link for savings on your first stay!)

 So, I hope you found this guide on Bruges helpful.
 If you haven’t been, it should definitely be on your bucket list!
 Tell me—have you visited Bruges and loved it as much as me?
 What are some of your favorite things to do in Bruges?
 Let me know in the comments!